alexanderogle/infectionsim/README.md

 The process for running the simulation (done in a model.py file) currently goes like this:
 1. Create a Population object.
 2. Generate a Network or TemporalNetwork object depending on the type of simulation desired (the base Simulation class does not use Network objects).
+If a TemporalNetwork is being generated, the user can define a policy that will determine the temporal evolution of the network (essentially how the minimum and maximum number of randomly chosen connections between Person objects change over time).
-2. Setup the Simulation with user defined initial conditions and run it.
+3. Setup the Simulation with user defined initial conditions and run it.
 Define what kind of simulation to run here (can be the base Simulation, NetworkSimulation or TemporalNetworkSimulation).
+For each day, the simulation will randomly select the change of state for person objects depending on their network connections, the infection, recovery, and death probabilities, and the recovery period for that day.
+Policy objects can change how these parameters vary for each day.
+The essential day-to-day mechanics for Person objects can be found in the update() function of each Simulation object.
-3. Plot and examine the results.
+4. Plot and examine the results.

 ## To Run a Simulation:
 1. Edit either 'model_static_network.py' or 'model_temporal_network.py' as desired